 REDtone continues to improve on waste management in its daily operations through several initiatives.
 Online portals and applications were developed to create multiple touchpoints for REDtone's customers, vendors, and employees.
 REDtone continues to expand its usage of digital assets to help reduce wastage, maximise productivity, increase efficiency, and enhance its brand experience.
-The electronic systems that have been introduced during the financial year are final reminder notice for suspended customers, COVID-19 test result portal and Internet-of-Things mobile application.

-REDtone also enhanced its in-house developed billing system for customers from TS and IDS core businesses during the financial year under review.
-The enhanced billing system greatly improves the efficiency of generating multi-tier billing charges and reports for internal use.
+The enhanced billing system developed by its in-house team greatly improves the efficiency of generating multi-tier billing charges and reports for internal use.
+The digital capabilities have improved resources efficiency and accelerated its emphasis towards a paperless work environment.

-7.0 ENVIRONMENTAL (CONT'D)
+7.0 ENVIRONMENTAL (Cont'd)